 Q: There are currently no phase shifters in the Nordics.
 If such a device is installed, does it fit in the FB methodology?

 A: Phase shifters can be implemented in the FB method in the same way as a DC link, where the allocation mechanism sets the power flow on the controllable device.

 Q: Under FB, will the capacity on the DC cables deviate from the nominal capacity (e.g. due to the west-coast cut)?

-A: No, the capacity on DC connectors will be the nominal value; it is the market clearing algorithm that determines the optimal flow on the DC cable.
+A: No, the capacity on DC connectors will – in principle - be the nominal value; it is the market clearing algorithm that determines the optimal flow on the DC cable.
 By applying the advanced hybrid coupling, the DC links compete with all other exchanges to make use of the scarce capacity in the AC grid.
 A restriction on the west-coast cut may in this way have an impact on the resulting flow on the DC cable.

 Q: Loop and transit flows under FB and NTC: are they taken into account?

 A: Loop flows originate from an internal bidding zone trade, and are taken into account in the FB capacity calculation, as they are part of the CGM basecase.
 Loop flows have however no impact (on RAM) in the market coupling / allocation.
 Transit flows originate from exchanges between bidding zones, and their impact is taken into account in the FB market coupling / allocation.

 Q: Are losses in the AC grid taken into account in the FB model?